Information Blocking in the 21st Century Cures Act FAQ

 The USCDI will be updated through a transparent, collaborative process of public commenting and input on an annual basis.

-What Electronic Health Information (EHI) and am I required to provide to patients upon request?
+What is Electronic Health Information (EHI) and am I required to provide to patients upon request?

 When is Information Blocking allowed?